tlarrieu/dotfiles/README.md

 configuration.

 I might integrate a backup handler to automatize the process (backup / restore).
-This is not a priority though and this has great chance not to come any time soon.
+This is not a priority however, and this has great chance not to come any time soon.

 Supported applications